MichaelSchnebly/Step-by-Step/README.md

 # Step-by-Step: Training IMU-based Gestures with Live Feedback
 ![Demo Animation](docs/figures/realtime_training.gif)

-Step-by-Step is a software tool that allows users to train gesture recognition models on intertial measurement unit (IMU) data with live audiovisual feedback on the neural network's performance as it learns.
+Step-by-Step is a software tool that allows users to train gesture recognition models on inertial measurement unit (IMU) data with live audiovisual feedback on the neural network's performance as it learns.
 Step-by-Step is designed to be accessible to users with no machine learning experience while providing a powerful codebase for advanced users.

 The `README` is dedicated to illustrating the basic functions and getting users started.
 For more system details, please refer to the paper in the `docs` directory or review the code in detail.